joedski/musings/Typescript/Journal 2019-03-04 - Unit Testing Typescript Types.md

 });

 test('T and U mutually assignable', () => {
-    // Type inferred by TS.
     const r1 = () => Foo.thing();
-    // Type defined by Dev.
-    // This assignment tests if the inferred type is assignable to the defined type. const r2: () => ThingishInterface = r1;
+    const r2: () => ThingishInterface = r1;
-    // Type defined by TS, reused to guarantee that the type
-    // defined by the Dev is assignable to the inferred type. const r3: typeof r1 = r2;
+    const r3: typeof r1 = r2;

     // Dummy assertion to avoid "unused locals" errors